Gabriel Arias Preview, Player Props: Guardians vs. Twins

 Gabriel Arias At The Plate

-- Arias is hitting .202 with seven doubles, eight home runs and 26 walks.
+- Arias has nine doubles, eight home runs and 26 walks while batting .207.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.